echogarden-project/echogarden/docs/Tasklist.md

 * Option to control logging verbosity
 * Accept full language names as language identifiers
 * Validate timelines to ensure timestamps are always increasing: no negative timestamps or timestamps over the duration of the audio.
 No sentences without words, etc. and correct if needed
-* See if it's possible to detect and include / remove Emoji characters in timelines
+* See whether it's possible to detect and include / remove Emoji characters in timelines
 * Add support for phrases in timelines
 * Accept voice list caching options in `SynthesisOptions`

 ### Package manager
 * Better error message when package is not found remotely.
-Currently it just gives a `404 not found` without any other information.
+Currently, it just gives a `404 not found` without any other information.
 * Retry on network failure

 ### Speech language detection